lvjiaxuan/vscode-eslint-disable/README.md

 For multiple lines, you can press `ctrl + d` to select another pair of rules on the other side.

 ![multiple](assets/2.gif)

-## TODO

-- [ ] Support multi-selections disabled at the same action.